 Affiliate products and AdSense

-You will find your affiliate products via the affiliate networks such as ClickBank or Shareasale.
-Adding your affiliate links are the next subject.
+You will find your affiliate products via affiliate networks such as ClickBank or Shareasale.
+Adding your affiliate links is the next subject.
 You are also shown how to add Adsense to your site.

 The final part of setting up your website is creating your menu and sitemap.
 The building of your first site will have taken 1 1/2 to 2 hours according to Michael.
 Once you get used to the process you will get faster.

 The writing of your posts probably isn’t included in this time frame, this isn’t made clear.
 You would need to add several hours to this time to get your posts written.

 Lesson Three.
 Getting Indexed fast

 This is broken down into 3 steps.

 The first step is getting indexed by Google.
 You are advised to sign up with Google Webmaster Tools which is now Google Search Console.
 Once you have added your site you add your XML sitemap.
 Google will then find your sitemap and start to index your site.

 This is good information and should definitely be done.
 As well as adding your sitemaps Google Search Console provides lots of other useful info and is a really great free tool.

 The second step is to get a few links from the social bookmarking sites, you are shown how to do this and given a list of sites to sign up for.
 It is recommended you sign up for at least 5 of these sites.